gat786/devops-stuff/static/blogs/gcloud/cloudstorage/gcp-cloud-storage-api-findings-full.md

 would have never guessed it if this incident wouldn't have happened.

-While I was writing this document I found out that they write this in the Documentation very clearly, I hate to say it but I think I didn't read it with enough conciousness I guess.
+While I was writing this document I found out that they write this in the Documentation very clearly, I hate to say it but I think I didn't read it with enough consciousness I guess.

 Here's what the documentation says -